MicrosoftDocs/power-automate-docs/articles/create-child-flows.md

 We are working to address the following known issues and limitations.

-1. If you block the HTTP Request connector via data loss prevention (DLP), child flows are also blocked because child flows are implemented using the HTTP connector.
-Work is underway to separate DLP enforcement for child flows so that they are treated like other cloud flows.

-1. You must create the parent flow and all child flows **directly** in the same solution.
-If you import a flow into a solution, you will get unexpected results.
+1. You should create the parent flow and all child flows **directly** in the same solution.
+If you import a flow into a solution, you may get unexpected results.

 [!INCLUDE[footer-include](includes/footer-banner.md)]